owid/owid-grapher/docs/devcontainer-setup.md

 To stop the admin servers, press `<C-b>, Q` in the terminal to kill the window and end all 3 processes when you are done.
 Close VS Code to shut down all docker containers and free up the resources of running the MySQL docker container.

-## Accessing Mysql
+## Accessing MySQL

-If you want to access mysql you have two options. ⚠ Note that depending on which one you choose, you will have to use different ports!
+If you want to access MySQL you have two options. ⚠ Note that depending on which one you choose, you will have to use different ports!

 1. From the terminal

-    In the VS Code terminal that executes inside the devcontainer, run the mysql command line client:
+    In the VS Code terminal that executes inside the devcontainer, run the MySQL command line client:

     ```bash
     mysql -h db -u grapher -p grapher